-Tara U. MacMahon, age 47, has served as a director of the Company since June 2001.
+Tara U. MacMahon, age 48, has served as a director of the Company since June 2001.
 Ms. MacMahon is the founder and has served as managing general partner of Tara Capital Management LP, an investment management and advisory firm for ten years.
 Ms. MacMahon has 24 years experience in the financial services industry.
-Ms. MacMahon holds an MBA from the Harvard University Graduate School of Business Administration.